 - Keep records of all complaints: Keep documents on your full investigation, even if it is unfounded.
 If there are future legal proceedings, you will need a paper trail of what you did and who you spoke with.

 Workplace Retaliation Issues?
 Get Help From an Employment Lawyer

-Claims of workplace retaliation can be complicated and expensive.
-Having a proper procedure in place now can save your business thousands of dollars -- or worse -- down the road.
-The best way you as an employer and business owner can address this issue is to speak with an attorney who can offer guidance before problems arise.
+No small business wants workplace retaliation litigation.
+A proper procedure can save your business money and time later.
+The best way an employer and business owner can address this issue is to speak with an attorney before problems arise.
 Start today and find an employment law attorney near you.